davidusb-geek/emhass-add-on/Test.md

         ```

 - If you want EMHASS from **Git**:
-  - Tell the addon to use Git, and specify what EMHASS repo and branch you would like to pull.
+  - Tell the Add-on to use Git, and specify what EMHASS repo and branch you would like to pull.

     - To tell Docker to pull from Git, change the build argument from `addon` to `addon-git` in the [_build.yaml_](./emhass/build.yaml).
       - ssh example: